vectordotdev/vector/PRIVACY.md

 ### Downloads

-Vector uses [Amaazon S3][], [Github assets][], and [Docker Hub][] to host release artifacts.
+Vector uses Amaazon S3, Github assets, and Docker Hub to host release artifacts.
 Vector does track download counts in aggregate.
 For Github and Docker this data is anonymous, but for S3 IP addresses are logged.
 There is no way to disable IP address tracking within the S3 logs.
 If you are concerned about sharing your IP address we recommend using a proxy or downloading Vector from a different channel.

 ### Phoning Home